crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed response for HTTP ``GET`` request to not expose internal paths when the requested URL doesn't exist.

 - Fixed a performance regression for queries that used a scalar sub-query in the ``WHERE`` which itself also filtered on columns in a ``WHERE`` without selecting those columns.
 An example::